The following was cross-posted at Mississippi Atheists.

 I don't remember a time when I did not despise proselytizing.
 Growing up in the Western United States, the door-to-door peddling of superstition was restricted to Mormons and Jehovah's Witnesses.
 We simply did not have anything like the evangelical Christians which now surround me.
 Since moving to Mississippi, I have become accustomed to frequent visits by evangelicals.
 It seems to irritate me more each time it happens, mostly because they keep coming no matter what I do.

 When I added a large "No Soliciting" sign to my front yard, positioned so that most people would be able to see it before getting out of their cars, I expected it to help a little.
 I knew that the most rabid Christians would not see it as applying to them.
-They were their to convert me to their delusion and not to sell me anything.
+They were their to convert me and not to sell me anything.
 Still, I figured the sign might have some impact.
 While it effectively ended most non-religious door-to-door sales, it had no measurable effect on proselytizing.

 I decided that it was time to be even clearer with the would-be converters.
 I added a symbol which I thought would be difficult for anyone to mistake.
 It helped tremendously, and I thought I might finally see the end of door-to-door proselytizing.
 Close, but no cigar.